How is it different than baby led weaning?

 |Where to offer meals||How much they will eat|

-Where to eat: This should preferably be a table and/or high chair.
+This should preferably be a table and/or high chair.
 It’s important that your child is sitting upright while eating (sorry, strollers and car seats just aren’t safe).
 We want to limit eating while walking as well.
+(Having trouble keeping your child at the table?
+Check out these tips).
 When a child is distracted while eating, they are not as able to detect their satiety cues and may overeat.
 In an ideal situation, a caregiver will be eating with the child, modeling table manners.
 It doesn’t really matter if you put food on a high chair tray or on the table, whatever works best for your family is best.

-What to eat: While you are in charge of what is offered, it is up to your child to determine what they eat.
+While you are in charge of what is offered, it is up to your child to determine what they eat.
 This doesn’t mean that you should let them choose all their meals, it means that they can choose based off of what you offer.
 If they only eat their safe food, that’s fine.
-The most important thing with picky eaters is exposing them to new foods, so as long as you are offering them other foods, it still counts as an exposure.
+The most important thing with picky eaters is exposing them to new foods.
+As long as you are offering them other foods, it still counts as an exposure.
 You can rotate through safe foods so that they aren’t always eating the same food.
 Try a fruit at one meal and pasta at another, whatever your child likes.